Mary Meriel Gertrude Talbot1

 Marriage, 12 June 1930 2

-He was commissioned on 17 October 1914, in the service of the Rifle Brigade.1 He fought in the First World War, where he was twice wounded.1 He was decorated with the award of the Military Cross (M.C.).1 He gained the rank of Captain on 1 April 1921.1 He gained the rank of Brevet Major in 1932.1 He was Brigade Major of the 7th Infantry Brigade between 1932 and 1934.1 He gained the rank of Brevet Lieutenant-Colonel in 1935.1 He was GSO(2) of the War Office between 1935 and 1937.1 He succeeded to the title of 2nd Viscount Bridgeman, of Leigh, co.
-Shropshire [U.K., 1929] on 14 August 1935.1 He fought in the Second World War between 1939 and 1944, where he was mentioned in despatches.5 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1940.5 He was Director-General of the Home Guard between 1941 and 1944.5 He was invested as a Companion, Order of the Bath (C.B.) in 1944.5 He was Deputy Adjutant-General of the War Office between 1944 and 1945.5 He gained the rank of Honorary Major-General.5 He was invested as a Knight Commander, Order of the British Empire (K.B.E.).6 He was invested as a Commander, Order of the British Empire (C.B.E.).6 He was Colonel of the Rifle Brigade.5 He held the office of Justice of the Peace (J.P.) in 1951.5 He held the office of Deputy Lieutenant (D.L.) of Shropshire in 1951.5 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1954.5 He was Honorary Colonel of the 4th Battalion, King's Shropshire Light Infantry (Territorial Army) between 1954 and 1959.5
+He was commissioned on 17 October 1914, in the service of the Rifle Brigade.1 He fought in the First World War, where he was twice wounded.1 He was awarded the Military Cross (M.C.)1 He gained the rank of Captain on 1 April 1921.1 He gained the rank of Brevet Major in 1932.1 He was Brigade Major of the 7th Infantry Brigade between 1932 and 1934.1 He gained the rank of Brevet Lieutenant-Colonel in 1935.1 He was GSO(2) of the War Office between 1935 and 1937.1 He succeeded as the 2nd Viscount Bridgeman, of Leigh, co.
+Shropshire [U.K., 1929] on 14 August 1935.1 He fought in the Second World War between 1939 and 1944, where he was mentioned in despatches.5 He was awarded the Distinguished Service Order (D.S.O.) in 1940.5 He was Director-General of the Home Guard between 1941 and 1944.5 He was appointed Companion, Order of the Bath (C.B.) in 1944.5 He was Deputy Adjutant-General of the War Office between 1944 and 1945.5 He gained the rank of Honorary Major-General.5 He was appointed Knight Commander, Order of the British Empire (K.B.E.)6 He was appointed Commander, Order of the British Empire (C.B.E.)6 He was Colonel of the Rifle Brigade.5 He held the office of Justice of the Peace (J.P.) in 1951.5 He held the office of Deputy Lieutenant (D.L.) of Shropshire in 1951.5 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1954.5 He was Honorary Colonel of the 4th Battalion, King's Shropshire Light Infantry (Territorial Army) between 1954 and 1959.5

 Children of Robert Clive Bridgeman, 2nd Viscount Bridgeman and Hon.
 Mary Kathleen Lane-Fox